Streaming SSR

 return ( <div> <h1>{quickData.total} items</h1>

-Section titled “How it works”- The loader returns
+Section titled “What happens under the hood?”- The loader returns

 defer({ ... })with a mix of resolved values and promises - The server sends the HTML shell immediately with the resolved values